 5.1.
 Applications for type-approval or amendment of a type-approval shall be accompanied by the relevant information concerning the vehicle OBD system.
 This relevant information shall enable manufacturers of replacement or retrofit components to make the parts they manufacture compatible with the vehicle OBD system with a view to fault-free operation assuring the vehicle user against malfunctions.
 Similarly, such relevant information shall enable the manufacturers of diagnostic tools and test equipment to make tools and equipment that provide for effective and accurate diagnosis of vehicle emission control systems.

 5.2.
-Upon request, the Administrative Departments shall make Appendix 1 of Annex 2 containing the relevant information on the OBD system available to any interested components, diagnostic tools or test equipment manufacturer on a non-discriminatory basis.
+Upon request, the Administrative Departments shall make Appendix 1 to Annex 2 containing the relevant information on the OBD system available to any interested components, diagnostic tools or test equipment manufacturer on a non-discriminatory basis.

 5.2.1.
 If an Administrative Department receives a request from any interested components, diagnostic tools or test equipment manufacturer for information on the OBD system of a vehicle that has been type-approved to a previous version of this Regulation,

-(a) The Administrative department shall, within 30 days, request the manufacturer of the vehicle in question to make available the information required in paragraph 3.2.12.2.7.6. of Annex 1.
-The requirement of the second section of paragraph 3.2.12.2.7.6. is not applicable;
+(a) The Administrative department shall, within 30 days, request the manufacturer of the vehicle in question to make available the information required in item 3.2.12.2.7.6. of Annex 1.
+The requirement of the second section of item 3.2.12.2.7.6. is not applicable; [Editorial note: correct cross-reference needs to be confirmed]

 (b) The manufacturer shall submit this information to the Administrative department within two months of the request;